 Thomas University Junior, William Nye, one of several TU students who volunteered at the event, expressed his gratitude: “I chose to volunteer so I could show my gratitude and appreciation for those who support and sponsor us.”

-“The success of ‘Supper in the South’ would not be possible without the hard work of our planning committee,” Turner added.
+“The success of ‘Thomasville Traditions’ would not be possible without the hard work of our planning committee,” Turner added.
 “We are so grateful to have volunteers who believe in the mission of Thomas University and realize the impact that a degree can have on an individual’s path in life.”

 The planning committee members include Janna Crane (chair), Christa Carter, Raquel England, Caroline Flowers, Martha Hanway, Alane Kadel, Leah Merschman, Eve Rumble, and Marcy Sizemore .